-Precocious as Billy Falkner was, he may well have absorbed some of his family lor before his parents moved southwest to oxford just before his fifth birthday.
+Precocious as Billy Falkner was, he may well have absorbed some of his family lor before his parents moved southwest to Oxford just before his fifth birthday.
 There, with his three younger brothers, he enjoyed a comfortable small-town boyhood.
-He was a bright student, but eventually lost interested and dropped out during high school.
-He quit a job in his grandfather’s bank to pursue his real interested: writing verse.
+He was a bright student, but eventually lost interest and dropped out during high school.
+He quit a job in his grandfather’s bank to pursue his real interest: writing verse.
 Encouraged by Phil Stone, an older and better educated friend, he remained in Oxford until the spring of 1918, when he traveled north to share Stone’s student lodgings at Yale.
 That July, spelling his name Faulkner, he began pilot training in Toronto with the RAF-Canada.
 Although this experience ended with war, it profoundly affected his imagination and supplied material for future writing.

 At home again, he led an existence deceptive in appearance.
 Roaming the countryside, taking odd jobs when he chose, he was still reading widely and experimenting in verse and prose.
 A brief taste of New York in 1921 and nearly three onerous years as post-master at the University of Mississippi whetted his appetite for Europe.
 He planned to travel there via New Orleans, where he visited late in 1924 just before the appearance of The Marble Faun, a sequence of pastoral verses financed by himself and stone.